 So what would Rhodes reveal as one of those secret weapons?

 “Usually when you get recordings back from artists they wouldn't match the beat that you made, you know.
 And it's a full package with music.
 You've got to have your beat that’s A1 and the vocals need to be A1 as well.

 And so since I started using the Kaotica Eyeball it basically has taken away the necessity for my vocal booth.
 Sometimes creativity just sparks wherever you are and sometimes you don't want to have to go to the studio to do certain things.
 It may spark in a bathroom or whatnot and you just want to use that Kaotica to capture that spark.
+The technology has allowed us to easily carry around a portable recording studio.
 Basically, for me since I've had the Kaotica Eyeball, whenever creativity sparks I've been able to record maybe some vocals myself or an artist I've been working with has been able to record some vocals in the moment.
 So the gist is that the Kaotica Eyeball has pretty much become like a portable sound booth for me.”

 We asked J how he came to know the Eyeball and how a product can change your workflow.

 “I was on a panel at ASCAP last year and Kaotica was a sponsor there.
 And then somebody just gave me this object I'm like, what is this?
-Is this some kind of microphone shield?
+Is this some kind of microphone shield or a different take on a Reflexion filter?
 They kind of gave me a description of what it was and what it was supposed to do.